theo-armour/agenda/3-1-heritage/centenary-morgan/tour/0-tour-text.md

 ## Front of house

+## Front of house

 ### Three Roses

-Above the bay window you see two double windows.
+Above the bay window seconfd floor you see two double windows.

 In between the windows there is a panel.
 Terracotta a baked clay with decorations.